|

 To access the individual

-records we have a simple & flexible search facility to answer questions like "what can I expect to see there?" and "where is this or that engine or unit?" and you can produce lists by location or the individual loco record..
+records we have a simple & flexible search facility.
+It answers questions like "what can I expect to see there?" and "where is this or that engine or unit?" and you can produce lists by location or the individual loco record etc, anything you

 A full explanation of how to operate the search facility is given with the search panel, but